TalariaSoftware/talariasoftware.github.io/consulting/build_your_app.md

 your idea, it is the best and fastest way to get a working app in front of your customers.{::comment}Make into a pullquote{:/comment}

-This program is not available for everyone.
-It is a highly collaborative process, you will be working closely with our team and we are very selective about who we work with.
+This program is not available to everyone.
+It is a highly collaborative process.
+You will be working closely with our team and we are very selective about who we work with.
 If this interests you, click here to book an interview with me.